ibm-cloud-docs/cloud-pak-integration/getting-started.md

 IBM Cloud Pak for Integration includes the following components.

-- Platform Navigator - Get centralized management and control of all Cloud Pak for Integration components with this integration-specific user interface.
+Cloud Pak for Integration offers:

-- Asset Repository - Achieve accelerated development through reuse of integration assets across capabilities.
-- [Common Services](https://www.ibm.com/support/knowledgecenter/SSHKN6/kc_welcome_cs.html){: external} - Get logging, metering, monitoring and many other key foundational services with IBM Common Services, a set of private cloud platform services that provide the benefits of the public cloud from the safety of your firewall-protected data center.
-Entitlement to IBM Common Services is included in Cloud Pak for Integration to facilitate the transition to OpenShift.
-- [API Connect](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/mapfiles/getting_started.html){: external} - Create, secure, manage, share and monetize APIs across clouds while you maintain continuous availability.
-Take control of your API ecosystem and drive digital business with a robust API strategy that can meet the changing needs of your users.
-- [App Connect Enterprise](https://www.ibm.com/support/knowledgecenter/en/SSTTDS_11.0.0/com.ibm.ace.home.doc/help_home.htm){: external} - Integrate all of your business data and applications more quickly and easily across any cloud, from the simplest SaaS application to the most complex systems — without worrying about mismatched sources, formats or standards.
-- [MQ Advanced](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.helphome.v91.doc/WelcomePagev9r1.htm){: external} - Simplify, accelerate and facilitate the reliable exchange of data with a flexible and security-rich messaging solution that’s trusted by some of the world’s most successful enterprises.
-Ensure you receive the information you need, when you need it — and receive it only once.
-- [Event Streams](https://ibm.github.io/event-streams/){: external} - Use Apache Kafka to deliver messages more easily and reliably and to react to events in real time.
-Provide more personalized customer experiences by responding to events before the moment passes.
-- [DataPower Gateway](https://www.ibm.com/support/knowledgecenter/SS9H2Y_7.7.0/com.ibm.dp.doc/welcome.html){: external} - Create persistent, security-rich connections between your on-premises and cloud environments.
-Quickly set up and manage gateways, control access on a per-resource basis, configure TLS encryption and mutual authentication, and monitor all of your traffic.
-- [Aspera High Speed Transfer Server](https://www.ibm.com/blogs/bluemix/2018/12/enable-hybrid-cloud-data-movement-with-aspera-for-ibm-cloud-private/){: external} - Send large files and data sets virtually anywhere, reliably, and at maximum speed.
-Accelerate collaboration and meet the demands of complex global teams, without compromising performance or security.
+- Platform UI - Design, deploy, and manage instances while easily navigating between them.
+- Automation assets - Store, manage, and retrieve integration assets.
+- Integration assemblies - Deploy multiple instances and components from the same YAML file in a simplified way.
+- API management - Manage your APIs with API Connect.
+- Integration design - Create integration flows with App Connect Designer.
+- Integration dashboard - Deploy integration servers with App Connect Dashboard.
+- Messaging - Get robust, reliable messaging services with MQ Advanced.
+- Event Endpoint Management - Describe your application that produces events to Kafka topics as an event source, and socialize the event source details with application developers.
+- Kafka cluster - Stream your Kafka events.
+- Enterprise gateway - Access security, control, and a full range of additional services with DataPower® Gateway.
+- High speed transfer server - Transfer files of any size quickly, reliably, and securely with Aspera® HSTS.
+- IBM Cloud Pak foundational services - Access services for authentication, as well as features for managing users and user profile settings.

 ## Before you begin
 {: #before}

 This documentation applies to installing the Cloud Pak on managed Red Hat OpenShift clusters provided by {{site.data.keyword.cloud}} only.
-For more information about other methods of installation, see [Installation Options](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=installing-installation-options).
+For more information about other methods of installation, see [Installing](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=installing).

 Before you can install the Cloud Pak on {{site.data.keyword.cloud}}, you must set up a Red Hat OpenShift cluster using the [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster){: external} service.

-The smallest cluster size that should be created to run CP4I is 1 worker with 32 vCPUs & 128GB memory.
-This will give you enough capacity to run Cloud Pak for Integration Common Services, Platform Navigator and a few small capabilities.
-For full details on the minimum required resources to run capabilities, see the [Cloud Pak for Integration Readme](https://cloud.ibm.com/catalog/content/ibm-cp-integration#about){: external}.
+For full details on the minimum required resources to run instances, see the [Cloud Pak for Integration Readme](https://cloud.ibm.com/catalog/content/ibm-cp-integration#about){: external}.

 Installation of Cloud Pak for Integration on IBM Cloud using the IBM software catalog does not support MZR clusters.
 See [Known limitations](#known-limitations) for more details.